Lambda Aquarii

-Lambda Aquarii, also named Shatabhisha, is a variable star in the equatorial constellation of Aquarius.
+Lambda Aquarii, Latinized from λ Aquarii and formally named Shatabhisha, is a variable star in the equatorial constellation of Aquarius.
 The apparent visual magnitude of this star ranges from 3.57 down to 3.80, which is bright enough to be visible with the naked eye.
 The star is eclipsed by the sun from about 1-4 March; thus the star can be viewed the whole night, crossing the sky, in early September, in the current epoch.
 Lambda Aquarii is located at a distance of 365 ly from the Sun based on parallax, but is drifting closer with a radial velocity of −10.5 km/s.

 This star lies just 0.39 degrees south of the ecliptic and so is subject to lunar and planetary occultations.
 On 16 April 2014, it was occulted by Venus as viewed from Australia, New Zealand and the West Pacific.

 Naming

 The name Lambda Aquarii is Latinized from the Bayer designation λ Aquarii, and abbreviated Lambda Aqr or λ Aqr.

 This star has been called Hydor (/'haidɔr/) from the ancient Greek Ὕδωρ "water", a name given by Proclus, according to Richard Hinckley Allen.
 Another Greek name for the star is Ekkhysis, from εκχυσις "outpouring".
 These names originally referred to a constellation of faint stars in the region of Aquarius and Cetus; they were associated with this star by Bayer's Uranometria (1603) and Allen's Star Names (1899).

 In Indian astronomy, this is the main star of the nakshatra Śatabhiṣa or Shatabhisha (spelled Catabhisaj by Allen), meaning "a hundred physicians".
 Some sources instead attribute this name to γ Aquarii (Sadachbia), which is likely a reading or writing error. λ Aquarii also has the Tibetan name Mondru.
-The IAU Working Group on Star Names approved the name Shatabhisha for this star on 22 September 2025 and it is now so entered in the IAU Catalog of Star Names.
+The IAU Working Group on Star Names approved the name Shatabhisha for λ Aquarii on 22 September 2025 and it is now so entered in the IAU Catalog of Star Names.
 The name Hydor was officially adopted for another star in the historical constellation, 2 Ceti.

 In Chinese astronomy, 壘壁陣 (Lěi Bì Zhèn), meaning Line of Ramparts, refers to an asterism consisting of λ Aquarii, κ Capricorni, ε Capricorni, γ Capricorni, δ Capricorni, ι Aquarii, σ Aquarii, φ Aquarii, 27 Piscium, 29 Piscium, 33 Piscium and 30 Piscium.
 Consequently, λ Aquarii itself is 壘壁陣七 (Lěi Bì Zhèn qī, the Seventh Star of Line of Ramparts).